TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 13/Judges 13.24.md

 ---

-And the woman bare a son, and called his name Samson: and the child grew, and Jehovah blessed him.
+The woman bore a son, and named him Samson: and the child grew, and Yahweh blessed him.